 short-term with little or no risk.

-Given the expanding success of the Security-as-a-Service model, service consultancies must ensure that their staff has necessary technical skills.
-Additionally, they must continue to enhance those skills consistent with advances in technology.
+Given the expanding success of the Security-as-a-Service model, service consultancies must continue to ensure not only that their staff has the necessary technical skills, but that they are continuing to enhance those skills consistent with advances in technology.
 Simultaneously, ensuring that the general workforce is aware of cybersecurity risks and ensuring that IT professionals are cross-trained, will limit likelihood of an attack’s success.
 The NICE Framework is not a silver bullet; it is a framework from which to build.
-However, it must tailor to the organization’s specific needs, workforce size, and the technical and financial resources available.
+However, it must be tailored to the organization’s specific needs, the size of its workforce and the technical and financial resources available.